 We were able to easily to park on the street across from the Pueblo style building.

 Two years ago when we toured the hotel, we saw no signs about masks and there were no containers of hand sanitizer.
 But I was happy to see both, on this visit.

 We had chosen to stay at La Fonda, because we'd read positive reviews about how the hotel was handling the pandemic.

 This was the final hotel stop on our drive back home.
 All our other hotel stays had been with clean, safe and boring Marriotts.
 Was it risky to stay at a charming, historic hotel?

 Lack of guests made it feel very safe... and sad.
 This beautiful lobby should have been bustling on a Friday.

 Harvey House History

 I loved picturing this cozy space, in the Roaring Twenties, when La Fonda first opened.
-If any flappers visited, they might have needed the warmth of a cozy fireplace.
+If any flappers (in skimpy short dresses) visited, they might have needed the warmth of a cozy fireplace.

 Our hotel adventures have always involved lots of exploring.
 But these are different times.
 Don and I are incredibly cautious.
 It suddenly felt strange to be wandering in my mask...